PIMFA Women’s Symposium 2026

 Presentation: Educating companies on domestic abuse

-In this session, survivor and MBE awarded activist Sharon Livermore will talk about how employers can develop and implement a Domestic Abuse Policy and understanding that even small actions can save lives.
+In this session, survivor and MBE-awarded activist Sharon Livermore will talk about how employers can make a genuine difference through education, policy, and cultural change, highlighting that even small actions can save lives.

 Presentation: Creating an investment culture in the UK